 In the questionable camp are Sergio Garcia, who often wears orange and plum together (or some such combination that makes my eyes go crossed); Ian Poulter, who roosters his hair and wears costumes to match; and Camilo Villegas, who you’d swear went to Johnny Miller’s yard sale.

 offer here a story I read recently which quoted “leading British eye surgeon” Professor Sir Ian Ball: “I’m very worried about Ian Poulter.
 He’ll never make it to the top as long as keeps wearing those clothes.
-Of course, he often wears sunglasses for protection, so that may help a little.
+Of course, he often wears daily multifocal contact lenses both for vision and protection, so that may help a little.
 Then look at Johnny Miller back in the 70s.
 A brilliant player in his early career, but when the fashion bug caught up with him, he was never the same again.
 You just can’t play when your brain is confused by excessive stimuli.

 “Jesper Parnevik is another example.
 The more eccentric his dress, the worse he plays.
 Not to mention the effect it has on his playing partners.
 Just ask Mark Roe about that disqualification in the 2003 Open.
 He’s a fine professional, but he managed to sign the wrong scorecard.
 Only a man suffering severe disorientation would do that — it was clearly down to Jesper’s trousers.”

 To be fair, there are those who feel that golf could use more players like Poulter, Garcia and Villagas, and wish that Parnevik were but the tip of the wild-and-crazy fashion iceberg.
 One such company is Loudmouth Golf, whose stated goal is a much zanier golf future.